 Automated technologies or interactions

-When you use our websites (including but not restricted to, the CEH website and our affiliated websites) we may collect the following information about you:
+When you use our websites (including but not restricted to, the UKCEH website and our affiliated websites) we may collect the following information about you:

 - the IP address used to connect your computer to the Internet

 - your name, address, email address, telephone number, organisation, where you have specifically provided this information on a web submission form.

 We may also collect the following information about your visit:

 - the pages you viewed, including our products and software pages;